unode/deep-learning-intro/_episodes/03-monitor-the-model.md

 > ## Exercise: Split data into training, validation, and test set
 >
-> Split the data into 3 completely separate set to be used for training, validation, and testing.
+> Split the data into 3 completely separate set to be used for training, validation, and testing using the `train_test_split` function from `sklearn.model_selection`.
 This can be done in two steps.
 > First, split the data into training set (70% of all datapoints) and validation+test set (30%).
 Then split the second one again into two sets (both roughly equal in size).
 >
 > * How many data points do you have in the training, validation, and test sets?